Analytical Interview Questions

 - Tell me about a time when you were expected to solve a problem but were not given required details.
 What did you do?

-- How do you evaluate pros and cons before reaching a conclusion?
+- How do you evaluate pros and cons before concluding?

 - If you have to choose between a few options, how would you decide? (e.g. training, performance evaluation systems, pricing etc.)